- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 How Each CMMC Level Maps to NIST Standards

-- CMMC Level 1: Covers 15 basic safeguarding requirements from Federal Acquisition Regulation (FAR) 52.204-21 to protect FCI and requires an annual self-assessment.
+- Foundational (Level 1): Covers 15 basic safeguarding requirements from Federal Acquisition Regulation (FAR) 52.204-21 to protect FCI and requires an annual self-assessment.
 These requirements apply to all federal contractors.
 FAR 52.204-21 shares common security themes with NIST 800-53 but has no direct connection.

-- CMMC Level 3: Covers 134 requirements.
-It builds on the full 800-171 Rev 2 control set and adds 24 requirements from NIST 800-172, a dedicated publication designed to protect high-value CUI against advanced persistent threats.
+- Expert (Level 3): Covers 134 requirements.
+It builds on the full 800-171 Rev 2 control set and adds 24 requirements from NIST 800-172, a dedicated publication designed to protect high-value CUI against advanced persistent threats such as those documented in joint advisories from CISA, NSA, and FBI.
 Level 3 requires a government-led assessment by the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) every three years.

 Overview of the CMMC Program, Department of War Chief Information Officer (DoW CIO)